Pawanpathariya/Cpp-basic-Questions/README.md

 ## Introduction

 This repository contains a set of basic C++ questions that cover fundamental programming concepts.
 Each question is accompanied by a description and, where applicable, sample input and output.
 This resource is ideal for students, beginners, or anyone interested in honing their C++ skills.
+After soving this basic question you will understand after basic coding